Traffic-MoE: A Sparse Foundation Model for Network Traffic Security Analysis: Traffic-MoE Architecture

-Finally, as MoE activates only a subset of experts per token, balanced expert utilization becomes a key requirement in pre-training.
-We incorporate load-balancing term $\mathcal{L}_{\mathrm{aux}}$ to prevent routing collapse and promote specialization across heterogeneous traffic behaviors.
+Finally, as MoE activates limited experts per token, balanced expert utilization is essential in pre-training.
+We incorporate load-balancing term $\mathcal{L}_{\mathrm{aux}}$ to prevent routing collapse and promote expert specialization across heterogeneous traffic behaviors.
 The overall pre-training objective is:

 where $\lambda_{\mathrm{aux}}$ controls the strength of load-balancing regularization.
 Minimizing this composite loss enables \model to acquire rich, protocol-aware, and temporally grounded representations of traffic flows, while simultaneously encouraging efficient and diverse expert activation.
 As a result, the pre-trained backbone captures both universal traffic patterns and domain-specific subtleties, providing a strong foundation for downstream tasks such as intrusion detection, service classification, and VPN/Tor traffic analysis.